-Thanks to a generous donation from the Andrew W. Mellon Foundation, Eugene Lang College will offer nine new spring 2016 Civic Liberal Arts courses that bring community partners, called Visiting Fellows, into Lang classrooms.
-This program offers a rare opportunity to learn from distinguished nonfaculty professionals in fields that interest you.
+Thanks to a generous donation from the Andrew W. Mellon Foundation, this fall Eugene Lang College will offer nine new 2016 Civic Liberal Arts courses that bring community partners, called Visiting Fellows, into Lang classrooms.
+This program offers you a rare opportunity to learn from distinguished nonfaculty professionals in fields that interest you.
 In addition, Civic Liberal Arts employs one paid Student Fellow per course, who will take on supervisory tasks while earning credit.
-Students interested in applying,
+Students interested in applying:

 Civic Liberal Arts courses offer you an opportunity to work directly with a community partner who will serve as your mentor.
 This experience will help you

 Eugene Lang College is proud to partner with the institutions in the Civic Liberal Arts program.
 Past collaborators include

 Reading New York City courses are designed to activate two of Lang’s unique resources: inspiring alumni and the city.
 Each fall semester, Lang alumni return to the college as faculty to teach courses that purposefully integrate New York City into its academic content, and that involve students’ engagement with the city through site visits, public programs or performances, or other activities.
 Alumni whose work is tied to social justice initiatives in New York are strongly encouraged to apply to teach in this program.

 Tutorial Advising courses offer a liberal arts perspective on the exploration of life post-college.
 These small group tutorials provide an opportunity to build close relationships with faculty members and to work with them as well as with practitioners in a wide range of fields to explore how your liberal education relates to the world.

 Admission ContactOffice of AdmissionEugene Lang College of Liberal Arts

 New York, NY 10003